Making Peace with Time Before It Slips Away

 We need to starting seeing time as a gift.

 To stop sprinting through life like time is out to get us.
-To start working with the time we have.
+To start working with the time we have (instead of juggling it like flaming swords).
 To figure out how to move with it, not against it.
 To stop hurrying.
 To stop letting time call all the shots.
 To reconnect with our carefree, younger selves.
 To see every day that we wake up breathing as a gift of time.

 Because, dammit, life’s too short for this bullshit.